(a) Find the bright spots (avoid focusing on problems)

 - Find a way to reproduce the practices of the bright spots among other people (for example, let your colleagues establish informal working groups).

-Don’t look for ‘perfect’, because you may not find it.
+Don’t look for ‘perfect’, as the great French enlightened writer and philosopher François-Marie Arouet (aka Voltaire) warned, because you may not find it.
 Look for ‘the best of what’s available’.